dewitt4/CICD_MachineLearning_App/README.md

-# CI/CD Pipeline for Machine Learning Application
+# CI/CD Pipeline for Machine Learning Application hosted on Microsoft Azure
 CI/CD Pipeline for Demo Python Machine Learning App

 This Demo Repo is set up as a CI/CD Pipeline for a Microsoft Azure Cloud Environment - The App is a Python Based Machine Learning Prediction Model